Today, I went to the hairdresser!

-Well… this illness is a beast that impacts more than just what & how we eat!
+Well… this illness is a beast that impacts more than just what and how we eat!

-During the years of illness, I’ve probably allowed myself a trip to the hairdresser at best once every 6 months.
+During the years of illness, I’ve probably allowed myself a trip to the hairdresser at best once every six months.

-Firstly, with an eating disorder, we love routine.
+Firstly, with an eating disorder, we need routine and rigidity.

-We have fixed & rigid times for eating, moving & doing just about EVERYTHING.
+We have fixed & rigid times for eating, moving and doing just about EVERYTHING.

 Something unusual, like a hairdresser appointment, throws our routine, creates feelings of chaos and anxiety and so it feels easier just to continue on in our ground hog days and the hair can wait.

-Secondly, for anyone with a movement compulsion (like myself) as part of their illness – being expected to sit for however long the appointment lasts, at a time that we might not usually, can feel like torture & the anxiety can grow stronger as every minute of the appointment ticks by!
+Secondly, movement compulsions… For anyone with a movement compulsion (like myself) as part of their illness – being expected to sit for however long the appointment lasts, at a time that we might not usually, can feel like torture and the anxiety can grow stronger as every minute of the appointment ticks by!

-I’ve written about this before -with a restrictive eating disorder, we have brains that believe that we are living in a scarce environment and so everything (not just food) is in short supply.
-Therefore, it will convince us money is scarce (even when it is not) & create feelings of guilt at spending any money… visiting a hairdresser included!
+I’ve written about this before – with a restrictive eating disorder, we have brains that believe that we are living in a scarce environment and so everything (not just food) is in short supply.
+Therefore, it will convince us money is scarce (even when it is not) and create feelings of guilt at spending any money… visiting a hairdresser included!

 To be honest, when underweight and in the eating disorder, I was self conscious of my thin body and I didn’t like to draw attention to myself visually… I didn’t want people to notice or comment on any part of my appearance – hair included.

-But this time, I’m using this point to its advantage in hoping a new hairstyle will detract people from noticing & commenting on my growing body (that’s my plan anyway!!).
+But this time, I’m using this point to its advantage in hoping a new hairstyle will detract people from noticing and commenting on my growing body (that’s my plan anyway!!).

 The fact that hairdressers are always surrounded by mirrors though can make spending time facing our reflection harder, if it something we usually avoid.